XYQuadrat/xyquadrat-blog/content/privacy-policy/_index.md

 ## Website visitors

 - No personal information is collected.
-- No information is stored in the browser.
+- No information is stored in the browser, apart from your dark mode preference.
 - No information is shared with, sent to or sold to third-parties.
 - No information is shared with advertising companies.
 - No information is mined and harvested for personal and behavioral trends.